-Community Facilities Bonds, Series 2004
+A. Community Facilities Bonds, Series 2004

 On August 14, 2004, the Authority issued \$14,815,000 in Community Facilities Bonds Series 2004A, for the purpose of providing funds to acquire community facilities.
 These bonds constitute two term bonds, Term 2022 Bonds and Term 2036 Bonds.
-The interest rate on Term 2022 and Term 2036 Bonds is 6.00% and 6.25%, respectively.
-Interest on these Bonds shall be paid on June 1st and December 1st of each year.
-Principal payment on the Bonds is due each December 1 from mandatory sinking fund redemption with first principal payment due on December 1, 2007.
-Interest shall be calculated based on a year of 360 days.
+The interest rate on the Term 2022 and Term 2036 bonds is 6.00% and 6.25%, respectively.
+Interest on the Bonds is paid on June 1 and December 1 of each year.
+Principal payments on the Bonds are due each December 1 from mandatory sinking fund redemption.
+Interest is calculated based on a year of 360 days.

-Debt Service to Maturity
+B. Debt Service to Maturity

-The Series 2004A Bonds are also subject to mandatory sinking fund redemption, extraordinary mandatory redemption and optional redemption as follows:
+The Series 2004A Bonds are also subject to mandatory sinking fund redemption, extraordinary mandatory redemption, and optional redemption as follows:

-Mandatory Sinking Fund Redemption
+C. Mandatory Sinking Fund Redemption

 The Series 2004A Bonds are subject to mandatory sinking fund redemption in part by lot pursuant to the terms of the mandatory sinking fund redemption requirements of the Series.
-That mandatory redemption is to occur on December 1 in each of the years 2007 through 2036 at a redemption price equal to 100% of the principal amount redeemed, plus accrued interest to the redemption date, according to the schedule below (including the amount of Series 2004A Bonds redeemed at maturity):
+That mandatory redemption is to occur on December 1 in each of the years 2007 through 2036 at a redemption price of 100% of the principal amount redeemed, plus accrued interest to the redemption date, according to the schedule below (including the amount of Series 2004A Bonds redeemed at maturity):